 There are a number of ways that you can protect your skin to prevent skin cancer.

-Wear SOLBARI sun protective clothing that cover large areas of the skin.
+- Wear UPF50+ sun protective clothing that covers large areas of the skin.

-Wear a SOLBARI sun hat with which blocks all the sun light
+- Wear a UPF50+ sun hat with which blocks all the sunlight

 Remember it’s the UV radiation index that burns you, not the temperature!

 We all know the saying prevention is the best medicine, well in the prevention of skin cancer this is absolutely true!

 - Check your own skin every month.
 It takes 10 minutes and saves lives.

 - Ask a family member or a friend or use a mirror for the areas which are hard to see (such as the back of the neck).

 - Use a hairdryer on low heat to inspect your scalp.